moshabbir-dotcom/Portfolio-assessment-2/README.md

 * [JavaScript] (https://https://en.wikipedia.org/wiki/JavaScript)

 # LIBRARIES & PROGRAMS-
-* [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the "Noto San JP" & "Roboto" fonts into the pa1style.css file which is used on all pages of the website.
+* [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the "Oswald" font into the style.css file which is used on all pages of the website with Sans Serif as a backup font.
+This font & weight was selected for ease of reading for the potential user of the site.
-* [Font Awesome:](https://fontawesome.com/) Font Awesome was used on "index" and "contact" pages throughout the website to add icons for aesthetic purposes and add to the UX of the site.
+* [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic purposes and add to the UX of the site.
 * [GitHub:](https://github.com/) GitHub was used to store the projects code after being pushed from Gitpod.
 * [Gitpod:](https://gitpod.io/) Gitpod was used to write the project code.
 * [TinyPNG](https://tinypng.com) TinyPNG was used to compress image sizes to aid in page loading speed.
-However does not support files sizes above 5mb without paid subscription.
 * [Favicon](https://favicon.io/) Favicon was used to compress image files into an icon for use in the website.

 # DETAILED SECTION SUMMARY-<!--Update this-->